ApoorvaGithubAmargol/vsdsquadron-mini-internship/README.md

 **First let us learn about the instruction types used in RISCV:**
 RISC-V is a 32-bit instruction set architecture (ISA) that has six core instruction formats: B, I, S, SB, U, and J. These formats are used to encode different types of instructions, including register-register, register-immediate, store, branch, and jump instructions.
+- R type:
+  This is the register type, these instructions use register-]-register format where instruction specifies two registers and a function code.
+This performs arithematic code, logical and shift operations.
+Example- add, sub, null, & and.

+- I type:
+    Register immediate type.
+These have a register and an immediate value.
+Example- addi, slti, lui

+    What are load and store instructions?
+   1. Load: data is moved from memory to reg., data is read from memory to location and stored in a register for further process.
+   2. Store: this operation involves transfer from register to memory; data is written from register to memory.

+- J type:

 - INSTRUCTIONS GIVEN TO US